tstockwell/TermSatNet/README.md

 ## [Proof Complexity in System X](https://github.com/tstockwell/TermSatNet/wiki/complexity)

-It is shown that any proof that uses iteration can be rewritten as a shorter proof that uses exchange instead.
+It is shown that any reductive proof with an iteration may be written as a shorter proof that uses exchange.
-> Corollary: Any proof can be rewritten so that every step in the proof makes the axiom simpler.
+> Therefore, every step in a proof can be a reduction.

-It is shown that the maximum number of expressions in a saturated e-graph is something less than the quadradic of the size of the root expression.
+It is shown that, when a standard expression is reduced, that it's reduced according to the rules of the path ordering.
-> In other words, to find the cofactors required to compute a reduction you only need to look at a polynomially limited number of other expressions.

-It is shown that standard expressions that are reducible can be reduced in length in no more than three steps.
-> The fact that this is possible is a measure of how powerful the structural rules are.
+> Corollary: Every step in a proof either...
+> - increases the number of constants in the expression,
+> - reduces the length of the expression,
+> - or reduces the # of variables in the expression.

-Finally, it is shown that any expression can be minimized in a # of steps that is limited to a polynomial function of the size of the expression.
+It is shown that, if an expression is reduced according to the path ordering then it takes at most a number of steps that is a quadradic function of the size of the expression.

-> It's hard to believe that this is correct.
-But even if it's not, I'm convinced that System X is worth building.
+QED

 ## Summary